 Greg has twenty years of experience in the financial markets as a designer of order routing networks, execution/order management systems and transactional messaging infrastructures.
 Greg has performed numerous trading technology assessments focused on system performance, fault tolerance and security and post-mortem analysis of service outages.
-He has also completed many engagements assisting firms meet compliance obligations with respect to regulatory reporting (e.g. OATS, EBS)and with rules such as those addressing market volatility (Limit Up-Limit Down), risk and system integrity (Market Access), data retention (SEC 17a-4, CFTC 1.31), and alternative trading systems (Reg ATS).
+He has also completed many engagements assisting firms meet compliance obligations with respect to regulatory reporting (e.g. REG SCI, Cybersecurity, EBS) and with rules such as those addressing market volatility (Limit Up-Limit Down), risk and system integrity (Market Access), data retention (SEC 17a-4, CFTC 1.31), and alternative trading systems (Reg ATS).

 Prior to joining Jordan & Jordan, Greg was an architect at Reuters where he was the technical owner of FIX routing capabilities of several execution management systems and oversaw their entire development lifecycle including requirements analysis, design, coding, integration and acceptance testing, and release management, and was accountable for their general interoperability with external routing engines.
 Prior to Reuters, Greg worked as a software developer at Bridge Information Systems where he designed and built their FIX routing hub and contributed to the development of their institutional order management system.

 Greg is co-chair of the FIX Trading Community High Performance Working Group (HPWG) Google Protocol Buffers Subgroup where he leads the development of a methodology to use Google Protocol Buffers technology to produce fast and compact encodings of FIX messages.
 He holds a B.Sc. in Mathematics from McGill University and a M.S. in Computer Science from University of Delaware.